microsoft/vscode-jupyter/TELEMETRY.md

 * DS_INTERNAL.RAWKERNEL_SESSION_SHUTDOWN  (Telemetry.RawKernelSessionShutdown)
       Owner: [@donjayamanne](https://github.com/donjayamanne)
     ```
-    This event is sent when a RawJupyterSession's `shutdownSession`
-    method is called.
+    This event is sent when a RawJupyterSession's `shutdownSession` method is called.
+    Used to determine what part of the code that shut down the session, so as to determine when and how the kernel session crashed.
     ```

     - Properties:
         - `isRequestToShutdownRestartSession`: `<see below>`
-        This indicates whether the session being shutdown
-        is a restart session.
+        This indicates whether the session being shutdown is a restart session.
         Possible values include:
             - `true`
             - `false`